tk3369/SASLib.jl/README.md

 ### Assignments

-You may assign values at a cell level.
+You may assign values at the cell level.
 Doing so has a side effect.

 ```
 julia> srs = rs[:ACTUAL, :PREDICT, :YEAR, :MONTH][1:2]